-Along with doing all the investing work for you and improving your investment performance, Blooom really shines in the way that they can reduce hidden fees.
+Along with doing all the investing work for you and improving your investment performance, Blooom really shinesat being able to reduce the fees you’re paying with your current plan.

 Most 401K accounts have a HUGE amount of hidden fees.
 Many funds you can invest in within the plan have fees ranging from 1-2% of your portfolio amount, which is insane over the long run.

 In fact, due to compound interest, paying an extra 1% in fees can reduce your total earnings by up to 30%!

 Blooom really shines in its ability to switch from the high fee plans to plans with much more manageable fees.
 401(k) plans are notoriously difficult to navigate, so finding which plans have low fees can be difficult.
 Luckily, Blooom does this for you!

 Hopping aboard Blooom’s services is easy, free, and completely online.
 You can head over to Blooom’s website to register an account.

 You will be asked to identify yourself by providing basic information such as your name, date of birth, and expected age of retirement.
 Once you’re done with that, you can link your retirement accounts and immediately get Blooom’s investment recommendations, free of charge.

 Blooom’s recommendations are comprehensive and easy to digest.
 Their report shows you, at a glance, how your asset allocation compares to their optimal findings.

 By the end of the recommendations, Blooom sums up through a check-up summary their projected savings for your account.
 You can get valuable insights as to how much you can save, on average, if you start using Blooom’s services.